President Trump Bans Transgender

 As of December 2010, 69,360 Americans -- including 12,462 veterans and their families -- have signed Rep. Patrick Murphy's Courage Campaign petition to Senate leaders to repeal the "Don't Ask, Don't Tell" policy.
 The Courage Campaign also launched an advertising blitz on military web sites sending John McCain and Republicans a message that veterans and their families support the repeal of "Don't Ask, Don't Tell."

+On December 2-3, military leaders will testify in the U.S. Senate on repeal, following the long-awaited release of the Pentagon survey of active-duty servicemembers, in which 70% predicted it would have a positive, mixed, or no effect.
 Also, here is an important message from JD Smith (name anonymized), an active-duty servicemember who recently helped launch OutServe, an underground network of more than 1,200 active-duty gay and lesbian members of the military:

 A few months ago, I was blackmailed under the "Don't Ask, Don't Tell" policy.